bhauman/bhauman.github.com/drafts/immutable-data-service.md

 I have tried to focus on what the service is and it's intrinsic advantages.
 I have stayed away from implementation details as I feel these problems are solved or solvable.
-What's more interesting to me is what this implies for application development and the general service ecosystem.
-Can this lead to the development of more reliable feature rich programs and services?
+What's more interesting to me is what this implies for openly sharing data and application development.

+* What would a federation of open immutable data services enable for users and developers?
+* Would we be able to create applications that robustly recover from errors and that can be scrolled back in time to see the absolute state of the application at the time of the error?
+* Would "taking your data with you" finally be a simple reality?
+* Could we stop the creation of yet another API to get at data that should just simply be available?

 With the rise in the consumption of these services I think immutability is important characteristic to consider.